Hormonal acne, which foods should be avoided?

 II.
 Foods to avoid in case of hormonal acne

-Diet plays a key role in the regulation of hormones and inflammation, two major factors influencing hormonal acne.
+Diet plays a key role in regulating hormones and inflammation, two major factors influencing hormonal acne.

-Some foods, particularly those that impact sebum production or stimulate inflammation, can worsen skin breakouts.
+Some foods, especially those that affect sebum production or stimulate inflammation, can worsen skin breakouts.
 It is therefore essential to identify and limit these foods to promote healthier skin.

 Impact of refined sugars

-Refined sugars, found in pastries, sodas, candies, and industrial cereals, cause significant glycemic spikes.
-This rapid increase in blood glucose levels leads to increased insulin production, thereby promoting skin inflammation and pore blockage.
-Furthermore, these foods contribute to oxidative stress, an aggravating factor for the skin.
+Refined sugars, found in pastries, sodas, candies, and industrial cereals, cause significant blood sugar spikes.
+This rapid increase in blood glucose levels leads to increased insulin production, thereby promoting skin inflammations and pore blockage.
+Moreover, these foods encourage oxidative stress, an aggravating factor for the skin.

 Alternatives to high GI foods

-To avoid these negative effects, it is preferable to prioritize low glycemic index foods such as:
+To avoid these negative effects, it is preferable to favor foods with a low glycemic index such as:

-• Fresh fruits like berries, apples, and citrus.
+• Fresh fruits like berries, apples, and citrus fruits.

 • Green vegetables rich in fiber such as spinach, broccoli, and green beans.